glbala87/ELLA_tool/docs/releasenotes/README.md

 ### Highlights

-This release adds better highlighting of reads with 0 mapping quality in VISUAL mode, support for haploid genotypes, and improvements to the backend CLI.
+This release adds a few bugfixes and improvements.

 ### All changes